milky2028/safari-memory-leak/readme.md

 Comparing heap snapshots in the Timeline view shows that multiple `SharedArrayBuffer`s being retained between each refresh.

 With PS web, it's more common for the page to crash with the message, "This webpage reloaded because a problem occurred" or, "This webpage reloaded because it was using significant memory."
 In this example, we just see that after about 7 refreshes, the page just starts throwing out of memory errors.

+Compiled output from Emscripten is committed in this repo to simplify reproducing, but the outcome should be reproducible when compiling with Emscripten on your own. `compile.sh` shows the compiler flags used.
+Emscripten `3.1.54` was used to compile the output committed here.